 If you must go outdoors, you should wear mouth and nose protection as well as clothing that covers your skin.
-[It helps to wear clothes that are easy to clean, such as rainwear that can be easily rinsed off.
+It helps to wear clothes that are easy to clean, such as rainwear that can be easily rinsed off.
 Avoid bringing outdoor clothing inside to reduce the risk of spreading radioactive material.
 Wash yourself when you come inside.

-Continue listening to Radio Sweden P4 Uppland for current information.
-The County Administrative Board will make an announcement when the danger is over or if you should take further action to protect yourself.
+Fortsätt att lyssna på Sveriges Radio P4 Kalmar för löpande information.
+The County Administrative Board will make an announcement when the danger is over or if you should take further action in order to protect yourself.